Welcome to Year 5 and 6!

 Please see the link below to purchase one

-Children in Year 5 and 6 will be given Maths homework every week.
+Children in Year 5 will be given Maths homework every week.
 This is to be completed at home and brought back into school the following Thursday/Friday.
 This homework must be completed in pencil and to the same standard as the teachers expect in the classrooms.

 Mathletics will continue to be an integral part of the children’s homework and activities will be set regularly.
 For Big Maths, children also need to continue to practice their ‘learn-it’ facts and work on the quick recall of these.